Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Experiments

 \subsection{Main Results}

-We present the quantitative comparison against SOTA PnP diffusion solvers in Table~\ref{tab:main_results}.
-Across all modalities and acceleration factors, the proposed \textbf{DC-PnPDP} consistently achieves the highest fidelity metrics (PSNR and SSIM).
+We present the quantitative comparison against SOTA PnP diffusion solvers in Table~\ref{tab:recommended_budget}.
+Each baseline is evaluated under the sampling budget recommended by its original work or official implementation, and DC-PnPDP is reported at both 50 and 100 NFEs.
+Across CT and fastMRI brain reconstruction tasks, the proposed \textbf{DC-PnPDP} consistently achieves the highest fidelity metrics (PSNR and SSIM).

 \paragraph{SVCT and LACT.} The advantages of our framework are most pronounced in the CT reconstruction tasks.
-In the challenging {Limited-Angle (LACT-90)} scenario, DC-PnPDP achieves a remarkable gain of \textbf{+5.95 dB} in PSNR compared to the strongest baseline, DiffPIR (36.98 dB vs. 31.03 dB).
-This empirical evidence strongly validates our theoretical analysis: current PnPDP methods (DiffPIR, DAPS) treat the data-consistency and prior sub-problems as loosely coupled steps.
+In the recommended-budget setting, DC-PnPDP at 100 NFEs improves over the strongest baseline by \textbf{+4.76 dB} on LACT-90 (39.46 dB vs. 34.70 dB) and \textbf{+2.69 dB} on SVCT-20 (40.55 dB vs. 37.86 dB).
+This empirical evidence strongly validates our theoretical analysis: current PnPDP methods treat the data-consistency and prior sub-problems as loosely coupled steps.
 Functioning essentially as memoryless P-controllers, they lack the capacity to track the discrepancy between the likelihood and prior terms, often causing the optimization trajectory to stall with significant steady-state errors.
-In contrast, our dual-coupled mechanism acts as an Integral controller that strictly enforces the consensus constraint ($\mathbf{x}=\mathbf{z}$), effectively eliminating the bias caused by the missing angular wedge.
-Similarly, in SVCT-20 task, our method outperforms the runner-up (DDS) by over \textbf{3 dB}, confirming that introducing the dual variable significantly enhances geometric accuracy even in less extreme settings.
+In contrast, our dual-coupled mechanism acts as an Integral controller that strictly enforces the consensus constraint ($\mathbf{x}=\mathbf{z}$), effectively eliminating the bias caused by missing measurements and enhancing geometric accuracy.

 Visual inspection of Figure~\ref{fig:Res-CT} corroborates these quantitative gains.
 In the LACT task (top row), baselines such as DiffPIR and DAPS struggle to recover the bone structures within the missing wedge direction, resulting in severe blurring and streak artifacts (see zoomed-in ROI).
 Our DC-PnPDP, however, reconstructs sharp anatomical boundaries that are visually nearly identical to the GT.
 For the SVCT task (bottom row), we observe that memoryless baselines tend to \textit{over-smooth} small low-contrast structures (e.g., the small lesion highlighted in the ROI).
 In contrast, our method preserves subtle tissue contrast and fine textures without hallucinating non-existent features.
 The error maps further highlight that DC-PnPDP yields the lowest pixel-wise reconstruction error, demonstrating superior fidelity across the entire field of view.